Hobson's Choice (1954 film): Plot

 Hobson feels Maggie's absence.
 Alice and Vicky are unwilling or unable to pick up the slack, in the house or the shop.
 The night before the wedding, Hobson storms off to The Moonrakers and gets drunk.
 Stumbling home, he falls through a trapdoor into the basement of Beenstock & Co., where he is found next day sleeping it off.
 Freddy Beenstock rushes to tell Maggie ... who gets an idea.
-When he awakes, Hobson is served with a notice that he is being sued for trespass and damage.
+When he awakes, Hobson is served with a writ for trespass and damage.

 Maggie's sisters reluctantly attend Willie and Maggie's wedding at the insistence of their fiancés.
 The wedding dinner is held in the basement shop/home.
 Hobson arrives after dark to seek Maggie's advice regarding his legal woes.
 She manoeuvres him into negotiating with Albert Prosser, representing Freddy Beenstock.
 Hobson reluctantly agrees to pay £500 to settle the matter out of court.
 Only then does he realise he has been "diddled": the money will replace the marriage settlements Hobson refused to provide for Alice and Vicky.

 Willie dreads his wedding night, but all turns out well, and he emerges a new man.
 The next morning, they make their first sale: a pair of bootlaces for one penny.
 Between Maggie's business sense and Willie's shoemaking genius, their business thrives.
-Within a year, they have not only paid off Mrs. Hepworth's loan and 20% interest, they have also wooed away nearly all of Hobson's upscale clientele.
+Within a year, they have not only paid off Mrs. Hepworth's loan and 20% interest, they have also wooed away nearly all of Hobson's high-class clientele.
 Under Maggie's tutelage, the meek and illiterate Willie is transforming into a confident man of business.